How to Spend ONE DAY in Kyoto: 1 Day Kyoto Itinerary

 Lunch at Nishiki Market

 If you don’t dawdle at Fushimi Inari, you can squeeze in a quick visit to Nishiki Market for lunch and souvenirs.
-Known as “Kyoto’s Kitchen”, this lively market has been operating for over 400 years and is packed with stalls selling everything from fresh seafood and local produce, to traditional sweets, ceramics, and regional specialties.
+Known as “Kyoto’s Kitchen”, you'll find this small street packed with stalls selling everything from fresh seafood to traditional sweets, ceramics, and regional specialties.

 It’s the perfect spot for a street food lunch, with vendors offering tempura, sashimi, grilled seafood, yuba (tofu skin), and sabazushi (mackerel sushi).
 We picked up loose-leaf Hojicha tea, miso, and sampled tons of snacks as we wandered through the covered arcade.

 This is where I discovered my ultimate rice topper, Kyo-Rayu furikake made by Ochanoko saisai.
-I put it on everything, and bought 12 (that’s right, TWELVE) bags last time I went to Kyoto.
-If you like chili oil, make sure to grab a bag!
+I put it on everything, and bought 12 (mmhm, yes, 12) bags last time I went to Kyoto.

 Afternoon - Kiyomizu-dera